cKlee/ecpo/examples.md

 		    ecpo:hasBeginTemporalExtension "winter"
 		] .

-In this example the main chronology is made as an instance of ```RunningChronology``` for the sake of expressivity.
+In this example the main chronology is made as an instance of ```CurrentChronology``` for the sake of expressivity.
 It also had been made as an instance of ```Chronology```.
-But this way it is easier to tell if the whole chronology is running or not.
+But this way it is easier to tell if the whole chronology is current or not.

 ## Description of a chronology in an itemized way and comments

 Given description: v.1 v.2 v.2[i.e. 3] v.6
 In this example Volume 3 was incorrectly numbered by the publisher.

-    :Holding ecpo:hasChronology [
+    :Item ecpo:hasChronology [
 	    a ecpo:Chronology ;
 		dcterms:hasPart [
 			a ecpo:Chronology ;